PalisadoesFoundation/talawa-plugin/docs/docs/docs/developer-resources/testing/setup.md

 ---
 id: setup
-title: Testing - Setup Guide
+title: Setup Guide
 slug: /developer-resources/testing/setup
-sidebar_position: 18
+sidebar_position: 16
 ---

-# Testing Setup Guide

 Complete guide to setting up and configuring the testing infrastructure.

 ## Prerequisites

-- Node.js 24.x (as used in CI - see [`.github/workflows/pull-request.yml`](https://github.com/PalisadoesFoundation/talawa-plugin/blob/develop/.github/workflows/pull-request.yml))
+- Node.js 24.x (as used in CI - see `.github/workflows/pull-request.yml`)
-- pnpm 10.x or higher (see [`package.json`](https://github.com/PalisadoesFoundation/talawa-plugin/blob/develop/package.json) `packageManager` field)
+- pnpm 10.x or higher (see `package.json` `packageManager` field)

 ## Installation

 Testing dependencies are already included in `package.json`.
 Refer to the file for current versions.

 ## Test Configuration

+The testing infrastructure uses Vitest as the test runner with specific configuration for platform tests.
+The setup includes glob patterns for test discovery, coverage thresholds, and environment-specific timeout values.

 ### Framework